 It can be done in combination with other methods, for example, using condoms at a woman's most fertile times, and withdrawing at other times

 How effective is pulling out?

-When used perfectly, the withdrawal method is about 96% – meaning that if 100 women used withdrawal for a year, about 4 of them will have an unplanned pregnancy.
-However, allowing for the ups and downs of life, the average user can expect it to be around 73% effective – meaning that if 100 women used withdrawal every day for a year, about 27 of them will have an unplanned pregnancy
+When used perfectly, the withdrawal method is about 96% – meaning that if 100 people used withdrawal for a year, about 4 of them will have an unplanned pregnancy.
+However, allowing for the ups and downs of life, the average user can expect it to be around 78% effective – meaning that if 100 women used withdrawal every day for a year, about 22 of them will have an unplanned pregnancy

 How does it work?

-The man pulls his penis out of the vagina before he comes, to ejaculate outside the vagina
+The partner pulls their penis out of the vagina before they come, to ejaculate outside the vagina